LivelyCarpet87-v2/INFOSec/getting_started/Terminal_101.md

 [file] has to be in current directory, or expressed in absolute path

 USE CAREFULLY, THIS IS NOT MOVE TO TRASH.
-NOT EASILY RECOVERABLE
+NOT RECOVERABLE.
+You WILL NOT find the file in trash.

 eg. "rm junkfile"

 # More Advanced

+## sudo

+USAGE: sudo [some command]

+This is a very dangerous command.
+It runs the command as root, which has more rights than "admin", your normal administrator account.
+Use this very carefully, because you can break things with the elevated privileges.
+When in doubt, don't use it.
+Don't use it unless you absolutely need to.

+eg. sudo nmap

 ## SSH